JKhawaja/concurrency/Outline.md

     + However, the question arises: should a dependency add its dependents to a waitgroup that should complete before moving on to its next atomic operation?
     + The answer is: IF YOU WANT IT TO (??), however, this creates the pattern of dual dependency (CIRCULAR DEPENDENCIES)``
     + This can be resolved by a: *Recursive Thread* (assigned to a single node)

-## Formal Verification

-Formal verification is entirely dependent on the system requirements and design.
-This is not (per say) an algorithm that can be glued into existing projects, but much more so a library that follows fundamental mathematical principles that can be utilized in designing a CDS system (a system with CDSs within itself).

 ## Memory Management